rrd09/project/readme.txt

-This is another example Git repository.
+This is my example Git repository.
 Veni, vidi, vici.